michal-kazmierczak/opentelemetry-rails-example/README.md

 ## TODOs

-- Siekiq metrics

-- Exemplars to enable metrics <-> traces navigation
+- Own metrics with StatsD

-- Include tradeId in the http response headers